Project-MONAI/tutorials/README.md

 Most of the examples and tutorials require [matplotlib](https://matplotlib.org/) and [Jupyter Notebook](https://jupyter.org/).

-These could be installed by:
+These can be installed with:

 ```bash
 python -m pip install -U pip